-At the very beginning of 2018, I spent a bucket-list worthy two months traveling solo through Italy.
-The entire adventure began with finding a killer flight deal from Seattle to Venice, so the trip was bookended by visits to the island city.
+At the very beginning of 2018, I spent two months traveling solo through Italy.
+(If you missed Part I, you can explore Tuscany with me here).
+The entire adventure began with a killer flight deal from Seattle to Venice, so the trip was bookended by visits to the island city.
 I get a lot of questions about my favorite moments and places from the trip, and a lot of raised eyebrows when I share that the two places that I loved most were Venice and Lake Como (both super touristy spots).

-Initially, I planned the trip in winter because my summers are filled with weddings, but I came to love traveling in the off-season for the kind of quiet magic it holds all on its own.
-There were so many times I turned a corner and found myself with the street, and what felt like the whole city, to myself.
-If you’re okay with bringing a warm coat, Italy in the winter is a whole other world.
+But I came to genuinely love, and become a bit of an evangelist for, traveling in the off-season.
+There were so many times I turned a corner and found myself with the street – the whole city, even – to myself.
+If you’re okay with bringing a warm coat (and socks!), Italy in the winter is quiet, inviting, and peaceful.

 My first morning in Venice was January 10th.
 There was a layer of thick, heavy mist hanging in the air – as if the city was built on a cloud instead of on the water.
 My favorite time was early-mid morning when I mostly shared the streets with construction workers heading to work and grandmas walking their tiny dogs and “ciao-bella”ing each other over doppio espressos.
 The population of full-time residents in the historic island-city center is only 55,000 and everyone knows everyone.

 Venice is hard to describe other than it feels like it should be a movie set, with fake plaster carefully cracked to look hundreds of years old and elaborate facades no one would ever actually construct.
 Except everything is real.
-It must be one of the very last places on earth where cars don’t line the streets (all of Venice is foot or boat traffic only).
+It must be one of the very last places in Europe where cars don’t line the streets.
 In bigger cities, Rome and Florence – it feels like past and present are colliding, but in Venice – past and present are one.
 It’s one of the most magical places I’ve ever explored, and if you can go when there are no crowds, I recommend it all the more.

 A few Venice gems: